BrightChanges/Unit-1/Unit1.md

 ```
 ### Evaluate if:

--If the data in "data_encrypted.txt" is encrypted.
+-The data in "data_encrypted.txt" is encrypted.

 -You have been able to created  2 text files, one called "new_data.txt" and one called "data_encrypted.txt" after completing Step 3.